-Although a quantum of development is not specified in the North St Helier Masterplan, the Minister would expect the density of the development to equate to similar recently approved town residential schemes, which equate to approximately 260 hr/a / acre (this dwelling density is based on the Metropole Hotel site which consisted predominantly of one and two bedroom apartments with underground parking).
-However, this density of development in relation to this site remains to be tested in respect of all other planning criteria and could therefore increase or decrease.
+Although a quantum of development is not specified in the North St Helier Masterplan, the Minister would expect the density of the development to equate to similar recently approved town residential schemes, which equate to approximately 260 hr/ acre (this dwelling density is based on a recently approved scheme which consisted predominantly of one and two bedroom apartments with underground parking).
+However, the density of development in relation to this site remains to be tested in respect of the SPG, Minister's Design Guidance for St Helier and all other planning criteria and could therefore increase or decrease.

 A fundamental objective of the North St Helier Masterplan is to repair the existing 'grid iron' street pattern, respecting the plot and street widths of the surrounding streetscape where possible.
 The initial design concepts suggest that the new development could create a focal landmark element to form a 'Gateway' to the new pedestrian route and are worthy of further exploration.
 This approach would not only create a landmark for the new pedestrian route, but would also provide an important visual focal point to the west end of the new Town Park which must be of the architectural excellence.
 It must also have the potential for interfacing with the new park.
 Whilst the initial ideas are entirely conceptual, and in no way prescriptive, they are helpful in the beginning to explore the potential scale and massing of development that might be possible on the site.
-It has thus helped to inform an exploration of potential heights for different parts of the site:
+It has thus helped to inform an exploration of potential heights for different parts of the site;

-There is considered to be potential for a scheme of varying height, ranging from three and four storeys12 along the most prominent boundaries of the site, to up to five and six storeys on the north side and possibly the core of the development, which should be set back from the site boundaries to restrict visual impact from street level views.
+There is considered to be potential for a scheme of varying height, ranging from three and four storeys 13 along the most prominent boundaries of the site, to up to five and six storeys on the north side and possibly the core of the development, which should be set back from the site boundaries to restrict visual impact from street level views.